/

 The Nature of Credit Transactions

 Bad debts arise when customers who have purchased goods or services on credit need to pay their dues.
-This failure can stem from various reasons, including financial insolvency, bankruptcy, or disputes regarding the products or services provided.
+This failure can stem from various reasons, including financial or corporate insolvency, bankruptcy, or disputes regarding the products or services provided.
 Credit transactions carry the inherent risk of non-payment, which businesses must account for when extending credit to customers.

 Risk Factors Leading to Bad Debt